Enrique

 How to Pronounce Enrique

 Our model has identified 4 different pronunciations for the name Enrique.
-Click the play button next to the name to hear the pronunciation spoken aloud.
+Click the play button under each pronunciation to hear it spoken aloud.

-Our model is 52.3% confident that Enrique is pronounced as eh-NREE-kay.
-The next most likely pronunciation is eh-NREEK, at 38.6% confidence.
+Our model is 52.3% confident that Enrique is pronounced as eh-NREE-kay, which has 3 syllables.
+The next most likely pronunciation is eh-NREEK, at 38.6% confidence, with 2 syllables.

 eh-NREE-kay (3 syllables)